(Last updated on October 9th, 2020)

 However, most free antivirus software packages offer limited malware protection, with some even lacking real-time malware protection capability.
 Plus, all security companies reserve their best security features and utilities for their paid-for suites.

-Therefore, we strongly recommend investing in a premium security suite, like Bitdefender Total Security (which is our recommended antivirus suite for 2019) for top-of-the-line security and complete peace of mind.
+Therefore, we strongly recommend investing in a premium security suite for top-of-the-line security and complete peace of mind.

 Today, let’s look at two of the top dogs in the antivirus market: McAfee and Norton.